v2hack/oh-my-vim/README.md

     c$  Comments the current line from the cursor to the end of line. cy  Same as ,cc except that the commented line(s) are yanked before commenting.

+### YouCompleteMe

+    YouCompleteMe (YCM) is a fast, as-you-type code completion engine for Vim.
+It combines and prioritizes the output from several sources:

+    * An identifier-based engine that works with every programming language;
+    * A semantic, Clang-based engine that provides native semantic code completion for C/C++/Objective-C/Objective-C++ (from now on referred to as “the C-family languages”);
+    * A Jedi-based completion engine for Python;
+    * An OmniSharp-based completion engine for C#
+    * An omnifunc-based completer that uses data from Vim’s omnicomplete system to provide semantic completions for many other languages (Ruby, PHP, etc.).